vic/flake-file/README.md

 ## TODO: Upcoming features

 - customize DO-NOT-EDIT header (or disable it)
-- option to not format. (currently uses nixfmt-rfc-style)
+- option to use another formatter. (currently uses nixfmt-rfc-style)
 - validate that target of follows are flake inputs.
 - flatten flake inputs.